Vara-Lab/Sails-Hello-World/README.md

     touch build.rs
     ```

-19. And, add the next code that will "compile" and create the idl file and client for your contract:
+19. And, add the next code in 'wasm/build.rs' that will "compile" and create the idl file and client for your contract:

     ```rust
     use sails_idl_gen::program;